 - WAGR/11p Deletion Syndrome

-If you are a member and have a question or want information, about these or other areas contact us at enquiries@aniridia.org.uk
+If you are part of Aniridia Network and have a question or want information, about these or other areas contact us at enquiries@aniridia.org.uk

-If we cannot answer ourselves we will send your question on to our Medical Adviser or one of the specialist panel members below.
+If we cannot answer ourselves we will send your question on to our Medical Advisers or one of the specialist panel members below.

 - Professor Veronica van Heyningen CBE